leafo/lapis/docs/actions.md

 # Requests and Actions

-Every HTTP request that is handled by Lapis follows the same basic flow after being handed off from Nginx.
+Every HTTP request that is handled by Lapis follows the same basic flow after being handed off from processing server.
 The first step is routing.
 A *route* is a pattern that a URL must match.
 When you define a route you also include an *action*.
 An action is a regular Lua/MoonScript function that will be called if the associated route matches.

 All actions are invoked with one argument, a [*request object*](#request-object).
 The request object is where you'll store all the